jgabaut/koliseo/README.md

 ## Todo <a name = "todo"></a>

-  - Break up internal extensions to the core functionality
-    - Maybe move the guarded code into separate headers?
   - Model `KLS_Temp_Conf` to still be included without `Region` feature
-  - At the moment, the arena can't grown its own underlying buffer.
-    - Add backwards-compatible logic to enable growable arenas.
   - Clean up the `Windows` part of the includes, to have minimal definitions from `windows.h`.